Local Features and Image Matching¶

 Check whether a Local Affine Frame (laf) has a valid shape.

-Exception – if the input laf does not have a shape \((B,N,2,3)\).
+ShapeError – if the input laf does not have a shape \((B,N,2,3)\) and raises is True.

 Example

-- kornia.feature.perspective_transform_lafs(trans_01, lafs_1)[source]#
+- kornia.feature.perspective_transform_lafs(trans_01, lafs_1)[source]¶

-Function that applies perspective transformations to a set of local affine frames (LAFs).
+Apply perspective transformations to a set of local affine frames (LAFs).

-tensor of N-dimensional points of shape \((B, N, 2, 3)\).
+torch.Tensor of N-dimensional points of shape \((B, N, 2, 3)\).

 Examples